-- 3rd Tardy: Student is issued an after-school detention to be served the next Tuesday, Wednesday, or Thursday. - 5th Tardy: Student is placed in ISS for a day for each additional tardy. - 7th Tardy: Student is to be suspended out of school. - After 10 tardies in a quarter, students will lose their parking permit (if they have one) and a meeting will be set up with parents and administration.
+- 3rd Tardy: Student is issued an after-school detention to be served the next Tuesday, Wednesday, or Thursday. - 5th Tardy: Student is placed in ISS for a day, for each additional tardy. - 87th Tardy: Student is to be suspended out of school. - After 10 tardies in a quarter,11th Tardy: Setudents will have ISS until a parent meeting takes place with administration.
+Jose their parking permit (if they have one) and a meeting will be set up with parents and administration.